waltr21/343/history-and-architecture/PITCHME.md

 **Fortran and the IBM 704**
 ***

-Often credited with being the first compiled high level language (though there are some questions about that).
+Fortran is often credited with being the first compiled high level language (though there are some questions about that).
 A lot of folks were working on this issue at that time.

 Released first in 1956 (at least the manual for it; it had been around a bit longer).